RahulTandon1/stegano/learning-stuff/learning-c-sharp.md

 - `List<T>` = A collection, here a list, of the type `T`.
+### Interfaces
+So basically they define what a class should implement.
+One can have mulitple interfaces on the same class, even if said class is extending another class.

+Their members are always public,so we don't have to mention any "access modifiers" like private or public.

+Also, an interface can add to another interface...much like a class can extend another class.

 ### Understand .NET kinda stuff
 - Entity framework is like Mongoose or Prisma but built by Microsoft for SQL...I think.